gschmutz/integration-architecture-workshop/09-credit-card-soap-web-service/README.md

 In this workshop we will learn how to use an existing SOAP Web Service from the testing tool called [SoapUI](http://soapui.org).

-For our tests we will deploy a fictitious web service for checking a credit card.
+For our tests we will deploy a fictitious web service for checking a credit card and then use SoapUI to invoke the service.
+Both the Web Service as well as SoapUI cannot be started as a Docker Container, therefore our Docker Stack is not used by this workshop.

 ## Install SoapUI

 SoapUI is a very popular tool for testing both REST and SOAP services.
 There is an enterprise as well as an open-source edition available.
+As it is a Rich-Client, it can only be started inside a Docker container, if used headless (= without the GUI).
+In our case, we want to use the GUI, so we have to install it on our local machine.

-It can be installed on Mac OS-X, Windows and Linux.
+SoapUI can be installed on Mac OS-X, Windows and Linux.
 Download and install the version corresponding with your operating system from [here](https://www.soapui.org/downloads/soapui.html).

 Once it is installed, click on the icon to start it.
 You should get the SoapUI Home screen as shown below.